aptech/docs/docs/CR-ols.rst

 ::

+    // Get filename
     fname = getGAUSShome() $+ "examples/credit.dat";

-    // Specify the formula, 'Limit' is dependent variable and 'Balance', 'Income' and 'Age' are independent variables, '-1' means remove the intercept in the model formula = "Limit ~ - 1 + Balance + Income + Age ";
+    // Specify the formula, 'Limit' is dependent variable
+    // and 'Balance', 'Income' and 'Age' are independent
+    // variables, '-1' means remove the intercept in the model formula = "Limit ~ - 1 + Balance + Income + Age ";

+    // Call the OLS function
     call ols(fname, formula);

 After the above code,